dsadinoff/brith/README.md

 A project to encode cantillation marks in Hebrew Braille

-The ideas here are EXPERIMENTAL and not to be taken as any kind of standard.
+The ideas here are EXPERIMENTAL and not to be taken as any kind of official standard.
 They may change at any time.

 See demos here: https://dsadinoff.github.io/broth/

+## Authors
+The encoding is due to Danny Sadinoff and Batya Sperling-Milner

-Known issues:
+## Known issues:
   * No encodings yet for
     * HEBREW PUNCTUATION NUN HAFUCHA
     * HEBREW MARK UPPER DOT